10 Pregnancy Dos and Don’ts for a Healthy Journey

 10. Make Your Pregnancy Memorable

-Here are a bunch of things not to do when pregnant so as to ensure your baby does not come to harm.
+Alike pregnancy dos, there are a bunch of things not to do when pregnant so as to ensure your baby does not come to harm.
+Let’s take a look at the essential don’ts in pregnancy!

 1. Eating Raw Meat and Foods

 In the craze of satiating various cravings that you might have, you could possibly end up eating food items that are prepared using raw vegetables or raw meat.
-Since these items have not undergone the process of cooking and exposed to heat, they have a higher chance of containing bacteria and other micro-organisms that can bring about diseases or cause infections.
+Since these items have not undergone the process of thorough cooking and have not been exposed to heat, they have a higher chance of containing bacteria and other microorganisms that can bring about diseases or cause infections.
+Thus, pregnant women are advised to avoid (5):

 2. Consuming a Lot of Caffeinated Drinks

 A nice hot cup of coffee or tea can be quite soothing to your body, which might end up in you consuming multiple of those throughout the day.
-Caffeine is primarily a stimulant which not only ends up in disturbing your sleep cycles but also brings about an increase in heart rate, leading to a rise in the blood pressure.
-Frequent fluid consumption also means repeated trips to the loo.
-Hence, try and avoid caffeine or limit your daily caffeine intake.
+Caffeine is primarily a stimulant which not only disturbs your sleep cycles but also brings about an increase in heart rate, leading to a rise in blood pressure.
+Excess caffeine consumption increases the risk of pregnancy complications and also means repeated trips to the loo.
+Hence, try to avoid caffeine or limit your daily caffeine intake (6).

 3. Opting for Fashionable Heels Over Flats